-- Certain courses taught at the high school campus, which may include courses termed dual credit. - Enrollment in courses taught at the following institutions in the district and Panola College. - Certain CTE courses.
+- Certain courses taught at the high school campus, which may include courses termed dual credit. - Enrollment in courses taught at the following institutions in the district and Panola College and Texas State Technical College. - Certain CTE courses.

-All of these methods have eligibility requirements and must be approved prior to enrollment in the course.
+All these methods have eligibility requirements and must be approved prior to enrollment in the course.
 Please see the counselor for more information.
 Depending on the student's grade level and the course, an end-of-course assessment may be required for graduation and, if so, will affect a student's final course grade.